 Photo by Artie Limmer for Texas Tech University System

-New Resources Offered on Our Website
+Resources Offered on Our Website

-This area also includes our new and downloadable Local Autism Resource Guide.
+This area also includes our downloadable Local Autism Resource Guide.
 You can use the guide to find out about supports and opportunities in this area, including medical providers, specialists, social programming, community events, and family support resources.

 You will find information about services for individuals of all ages and across all life areas.
 Please drop in and check it out!